driftywinds/telegram-AI-bot/README.md

 # My Telegram AI bot
-A barely working, pretty slow Telegram bot that uses Openrouter to talk to you.
+A barely working, pretty slow python Telegram bot that uses Gemini API to talk to you.

 Features: -
 1) Replies instantly